-where $P(E,L)$ represents the probability for the incident particle with partial wave $L$ to commence from the external entrance point beyond the barrier, to penetrate the potential barrier, and reach the interior potential pocket region of the target nucleus.
-We can decompose the contributions from states in the entire energy regions as an integral over individual states specified by the delta function at different energies $E$ as
+where $P(E,L)$ represents the probability for the incident particle with partial wave $L$ to commence from the external entrance point beyond the barrier, penetrate the potential barrier, and reach the interior potential pocket region of the target nucleus.
+We can decompose the contributions from states in the entire energy region as an integral over individual state specified by the Dirac $\delta$-function at different energies $E$ as